Epistimio/orion/docs/src/developer/installing.rst

 and organizing macros of sh commands in virtual environments, and packages for linting as we will see in a next chapter.

-Check everything is ready by running the test suite using ``$ tox`` (this will take some time).
+Check everything is ready by running python 3.6 the test suite using ``$ tox -e py36`` (this will take some time).
+If the tests can't be run to completion, contact us by opening a `new issue
-If the tests can't be run to completion, contact us by opening a `new issue <https://github.com/Epistimio/orion/issues/new>`_.
+<https://github.com/Epistimio/orion/issues/new>`_.
 We'll do our best to help you!

 About tox
 =========